create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: Show, visible, showing, exposed

-Called when the hint label is about to show or hide, depending on SHOW_FLAG.
-The hint show or hide action fails, if the event flag is cleared during execution.
+Called when the hint label is about to show or hide, depending on the SHOW_FLAG parameter.
+The show or hide action is not executed if the event flag is cleared in the event handler.

 See also: showHint, ownerShowHint, hintVisible, ownerHint

 Sent to the focused widget when the user presses a key.
-CODE contains an eventual character code, KEY is one of kb::XXX constants, MOD is a combination of the modifier keys pressed when the event occurred ( km::XXX ).
-REPEAT is how many times the key was pressed; usually it is 1. ( see ::briefKeys ).
+CODE contains an eventual character code, KEY is one of the kb::XXX constants, and MOD is a combination of the modifier keys pressed when the event occurred ( the km::XXX constants ).
+REPEAT is an integer with the number of how many times the key was pressed; usually, it is 1. ( see ::briefKeys ).

 The valid km:: constants are: